All ingredients are individually packaged, but our central facility

 Cut potatoes into 1/4" thick fries.
 Pat dry.

 Place fries on prepared baking sheet and toss with 1 Tbsp. olive oil, seasoning blend, and 1/4 tsp. salt.
 Massage oil, seasoning blend, and salt into potatoes.Spread into a single layer.
-Bake in hot oven until browned, 20-25 minutes. flipping once halfway through.While fries bake, prepare and make burgers.
+Bake in hot oven until browned, 20-25 minutes. flipping once halfway through.While fries cook, prepare and cook patties.

 Form the Patties